 You can add or remove, disable and re-enable, and rename individual actions from the Actions tab on the destination’s information page in the Segment app.
 Click an individual action to edit it.

-From the edit screen you can change the action’s name, subscription criteria, and mapping, and toggle it on or off.
+From the edit screen you can change the action’s name and mapping, and toggle it on or off.
 See Customizing mappings for more information.

 Disable a destination action

 If you find that you need to stop an action from running, but don’t want to delete it completely, you can click the action to select it, then click the toggle next to the action’s name to disable it.
 This takes effect within minutes, and disables the action until you reenable it.

 To delete a destination action: click the action to select it, and click Delete (the trash can icon).